 - Create manual and automated scripts

-- Manage dependencies among QA engineers
+- Manage dependencies among QA Engineers

 - Test coaching and consulting